7 Proven Ways To Lose Weight After an Accident or Injury

 2. Replace Foods, Don’t Deny Them

 Numerous studies show that the best way to lose an unhealthy habit is to replace it with a healthier habit.
-So, just to name a few examples, you could replace mayonnaise with mustard, replace a snickers bar with a dark chocolate bar, and/or replace riding the elevator with walking the stairs.
-As mentioned above, small changes add up over time and are proven to work.
+So, just to name a few examples, you could replace mayonnaise with mustard, replace a snickers bar with your favorite fruit, and/or replace riding the elevator with walking the stairs.
+As mentioned above, small changes add up over time and are proven to help with weight loss after being injured, like from a slip and fall accident or workplace injury.

-On the TV Show, My Diet is Better than Yours, the super food swap diet won the competition.
+For example, on the TV Show, My Diet is Better than Yours, the super food swap diet won the competition.
 That diet was based on the replace don’t deny principles and sought creative ways to replace unhealthy comfort foods with healthier alternatives.
+Interestingly, one contestant followed a ketogenic diet and led the competition for a while.
+However, as time went on, he fell behind and the super food swap diet contestant took the lead and eventually won the competition.

 3. Write to Lose (Weight)